mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 $ zcat data/lawfareblog.csv.gz | wc -l
 1610789
 ```
-Since every link corresponds to a non-zero entry in the `P` matrix,
+Since every link corresponds to a non-zero entry in the $P$ matrix,
-this is also the value of `nnz(P)`.
+this is also the value of $\text{nnz}(P)$.
 (Technically, we should subtract 1 from this value since the `wc -l` command also counts the header line, not just the data lines.)

-To get the dimensions of `P`, we need to count the total number of nodes in the graph.
+To get the dimensions of $P$, we need to count the total number of nodes in the graph.
 The following command achieves this by: decompressing the file, extracting the first column, removing all duplicate lines, then counting the results.
 ```
 $ zcat data/lawfareblog.csv.gz | cut -f1 -d, | uniq | wc -l